christopher-1989/single-page-auth-hash-sanitation-validation/README.md

 # Single page authentication project

+This project was based heavily on [this tutorial](https://www.loginradius.com/blog/async/hashing-user-passwords-using-bcryptjs/)

 ## Project overview

 This short project was designed to develop skills for authenticating a user from a database.
 The User's input is sanitized before being validated for both /signup and /login routes.